Kamerplant71/TUD-PV-monitoring-tool/README.md

 For the error detection service to work and to actually send an email, you will need to set up your SMTP email address.
 In the function `send_mail(...)` in `pyt_to_SQL.py`, the email address, SMTP server, port, and app password need to be configured.

 The next step is to configure the JSON files properly.
 To see this, open the foldable example-config-test under the header [File descriptions](#file-descriptions).
 When you have completed all previous steps, you can start using the database by running 'TUD-opet-supervisor.py'.
+>[!TIP]
+>To make the program run on startup, create a .bat file including the path to `python.exe` and a path to `supervisor.py`.
+Make sure the .bat file is in the TUD-PV-monitoring-tool folder.
+Create a shortcut to the .bat file and put it in the common startup folder.
+This folder can be found by pressing '🪟' + 'R'.
+Then filling in 'shell:common startup'.

 >[!IMPORTANT]
 > The entire script is made for the timezone in 'Europe/Amsterdam'.
 So if you are using this program in a different timezone, you need to very carefully adapt the timezones in the code.